Love plus blood equals blove!

 “It’s that special thingy shared by people that are related,” she explained.

 And so this blog was created out of blove.

-Our migration route can be traced back to Nairobi 13 years ago when we left with a one year old baby girl.
+Our migration route can be traced back to Nairobi 17 years ago when we first left with a one year old baby girl.
 We arrived in the US on what was to become our home but that turned into a semi-permanent arrangement when my husband accepted a job offer in mystical Nepal.

 When our two-year stint living in Kathmandu came to an end, our emotional departure resembled a Hindu cremation ceremony with lots of intense embraces, lots of crying, lots of colourful garlands draped around our necks and lots of feasting on our last dhaal bhat and roti.

 Our next destination was the Philippines where we soon discovered the beauty of island living with their catchy tourist slogan that states, ‘It’s more fun in the Philippines’.
 We fell in love with 100 percent humidity, suffered our first ever typhoon Ondoy and celebrated christmas from September to December during the famed ‘Ber months.